What Is Piston Slap? Here’s What It Is And If You Should Worry

 Is piston slap bad for your car?
 How does piston slap sound like and is it the same as false knock?
 Should you worry?
 Here's a simple guide.

 Piston slap is a sign that your engine is on its way out.
-It may still last for some time, but your best bet to repair it is an engine rebuild or getting a new engine or car altogether.
+It may still last for some time, but your best bet to repair it is an engine rebuild or getting a fresh engine or car altogether.

 Table of ContentsShow